TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.2.3 =
+* Fixed: A href tags placed within link notes are now rendered correctly as links again

 = 3.2.2 =
 * Corrected bug with new link moderation section that caused errors on servers without the php open short tag option enabled